jgossage/testing/README.md

 # testing
-Used for testing synchronization between Eclipse/egit and github
+Used for testing synchronization between Eclipse/egit and github.